ARTICLE I – Name

 Section 8.04.
 Professional Development Committee This committee is responsible for facilitating professional development opportunities for members of the THSADA, excluding LTI.

 Section 8.06.
-Awards Committee The Awards Committee shall consist of three appointed members.
+Awards Committee The Awards Committee shall consist of three appointed active members.
 The initial committee was appointed by the President to serve a three-year term with the third-year member serving as the Chairperson.
-The Past President will appoint a nominee annually to replace the outgoing third-year member.
+The Past President will appoint a nominee annually to replace the outgoing third-year member and an at-Large Retired AD or AD’s who will serve a three-year term.
 The Executive Director and the NIAAA State Liaison will work with the Awards Committee to ensure all deadlines are met with the NIAAA.

 Presented at PBK Sports-THSADA Hall of Honor: